Countdown to Looking Glass: Plot

 A night battle then erupts between Omani gunboats and the U.S. Navy in the Strait of Hormuz, with an Omani gunboat firing on and disabling a warship before being destroyed by the other American vessels.
 Despite the gravity of the situation, Tobin discusses his optimistic viewpoint of the situation with correspondent Eric Sevareid, believing that "[r]easonable people, once they've looked the Devil in the face, aren't going to shake hands with him."

 Shortly after the Omani gunboat exchanges fire with the American ship, a Soviet submarine slips through the perimeter of American picket ships and is tracked on a course towards the Nimitz, which attempts to defend itself by deploying depth charges in an effort to sink the sub.
 When these fail to stop the submarine, a massive explosion erupts from the water, indicating that a nuclear depth bomb may have been used.
 Boyle evacuates into the carrier's island, confronting an officer to find out who provided authorization for the nuclear attack, but cannot get a clear answer.
 A nuclear weapon explodes inside the carrier group, causing an unknown level of damage, though the Nimitz stays afloat.
 As an injured Boyle remarks that a nuclear exchange must have taken place, the sound of another explosion is heard, and CVN loses contact with him.

 At this point, the White House is completely evacuated, with the President, Joint Chiefs of Staff, and other White House officials evacuated onto the National Emergency Airborne Command Post plane with the Strategic Air Command's airborne command center Looking Glass in accompaniment, and the Emergency Broadcast System is activated.

 In the moments before CVN's broadcast is transferred over to the Emergency Broadcast System, Tobin reiterates his optimism, discussing the opinions of a deceased colleague who was considered an expert in nuclear war scenarios.
 His colleague held the belief that a nuclear exchange would someday take place, but when the two superpowers were confronted with the horror of the situation, they would choose peace over war.
 As the now-disillusioned Tobin prepares to turn things over to the EBS, it is obvious that he is shaken by the events that have occurred, and is almost mournfully afraid of the inescapable realization that there may be no future at all for humankind.

-The film ends with the takeoff of an aircraft from Andrews Air Force Base, presumably the President’s airborne command post, or Looking Glass, as the CVN broadcast is cut off.
+The film ends with the takeoff of an aircraft from Andrews Air Force Base, presumably the President’s airborne command post, or Looking Glass, as the CVN broadcast is cut off, replaced by an Emergency Action Notification message.